Travel to Thailand

 Fully vaccinated passengers:

 - Check you're considered fully vaccinatedOpens external site according to Thailand Government guidelines, which include completing a course of an approved vaccine at least 14 days before you arrive.
-You'll need to have a valid COVID-19 vaccination certificate to upload to your Thailand Pass application.

 All other passengers: